Keggin structure: Group 13 cations with the Keggin structure

 The cluster cation [Al13O4(OH)24(H2O)12](7+) has the Keggin structure with a tetrahedral Al atom in the centre of the cluster coordinated to 4 oxygen atoms.
 The formula can be expressed as [AlO4Al12(OH)24(H2O)12](7+).
 This ion is generally called the Al13 ion.
 A Ga13 analogue is known an unusual ionic compound with an Al13 cation and a Keggin polyoxoanion has been characterised.

 The iron Keggin ion

-Due to the similar aqueous chemistries of aluminium and iron, it has been long thought that an analogous iron polycation should be isolatable from water.
+Due to the similar aqueous chemistries of aluminium and iron, it was earlier thought that an analogous iron polycation should be isolatable from water.
 Moreover, in 2007, the structure of ferrihydrite was determined and shown to be built of iron Keggin ions.
-This further captured scientists’ imagination and drive to isolate the iron Keggin ion.
+This further captured scientists' imagination and drive to isolate the iron Keggin ion.
 In 2015, the iron Keggin ion was isolated from water, but as a polyanion with a −17 charge; and protecting chemistry was required.
 Iron-bound water is very acidic; so it is difficult to capture the intermediate Keggin ion form without bulky and nonprotic ligands instead of the water that is found in the aluminum Keggin ion.
 However, more important in this synthesis was the bismuth (Bi(3+)) counterions that provided high positive charge to stabilize the high negative charge of the heptadecavalent polyanion.